 Sexual elder abuse refers to any sexual contact with a resident without their consent, as well as exposing a resident to pornographic materials without prior consent.

 Neglect is also considered elder abuse.
 Specifically, neglect means failing to properly attend to a resident’s needs, such as not bathing or feeding the resident in the appropriate way.
 Any circumstance in which the resident does not receive the proper level of care is neglect.

 If you have suspicions of elder abuse in a nursing home or any other institution, demand to meet with management immediately.
 They should quickly and thoroughly fix the problem and ensure that the proper level of service is rendered.

 If management is unwilling or unable to solve the problem, take your loved one out of the facility and contact the appropriate authorities.
-At this point, the wisest course is to contact an experienced personal injury lawyer such as those at Kalfus & Nachman.
+At this point, the wisest course is to contact an experienced injury lawyer such as those at Kalfus & Nachman.

 Because not all elderly individuals are able to speak up for themselves, especially those dealing with physical or mental difficulties, any suspicion of nursing home abuse should be reported immediately.
 Do not hesitate to go over your legal options with an attorney that knows the issues surrounding elder abuse.